 I would be lying if I said it doesn’t pain me to know I am not where I want to be.
 However, I am grateful for where I am.
 The older I get, the more I realized the importance of proper planning.
 I have been in the workforce for a little over twenty years and the thought of having to work an additional twenty because I didn’t plan for my retirement is exhausting.
 My initial goal was to retire at 55.
 I figured at that age, I will still have all my senses and enough energy to travel the world.
 Our kids will be older but not old enough that they will no longer need us.

 I say all this to say: as women, it’s important to take control of our finances.
-Prudential has been researching the financial challenges women face for several years, and I was surprised to learn there are four challenges that affect women and their financial planning.
+Lots of have been performed about the financial challenges women face for several years, and I was surprised to learn there are four challenges that affect women and their financial planning.
 We need to educate ourselves on potential challenges that could impact our financial future.

 4 ‘Roadblocks’ to Retirement for Women: